Digital Marketing vs Traditional Marketing: Key Differences (2026)

 6. Mobile Marketing

-Another major mode that differentiates traditional and digital marketing is the use of smartphones.
+Another major mode that differentiates traditional marketing vs digital marketing is the use of smartphones.
 Marketing done through laptops, tablets, and smartphones is included in this method.

 7. Affiliate Marketing